vmmc2/ReactJS-Studies/Section-003-ReactBasics/001 - React Basics.md

 <img src={reactImg} alt="Here goes the description of the loaded image."/>
 ```

+## Components can be potentially reused in React
+* This means that just because you can reuse a React component, it doesn't mean that you need to reuse such component.
+* __In short: reusability is an option, not a norm or a rule.__
+* To reforce this concept of reusability in React components, React provides a concept called __props__.
+* Such concept of __props__ allows us to pass data into components.
+* __You can think about it in other manners, such as: You are passing arguments (props) to a function (component), and inside the component you will use such props (arguments) to render something that is specific to a certain instance of the component (function).__

 ## Passing Data and Props
 * Right now, our custom React components are not reusable.
 I mean, nothing is stopping us from spamming several ```<ExpenseItem></ExpenseItem>``` elements inside the ```App.js``` file.
-* But remember, a React component is just a JavaScript function.
-We can obtain more flexibility and reusability by passing parameters to the React component (JavaScript function).
+* But remember, a React component is just a JavaScript function. __We can obtain more flexibility and reusability by passing parameters to the React component (JavaScript function).__
 * __On top of that, we'll need to use a React concept called Props.__
 * __Props are just the "attributes" of your custom "HTML element" (React components).__ Props simply means properties.
 They will work as the properties of our React components.
 * __By using the props concept, the data will not be stored inside the React component.
 Instead, the React component will receive such data from the outside.
 One could also say that props allows us to pass data from one component to another.__